brycejohnston/agx-ruby/README.md

 ### agX Sync API

-Setup agX Sync v4 Client (OAuth 2.0 / OpenID Connect 1.0 Authorization Code Flow)
+Setup agX Sync Client (OAuth 2.0 / OpenID Connect 1.0 Authorization Code Flow)

-***This requires that you have already previously authenticated and authorized a user to agX through the authorization code grant flow process and have persisted their sync ID, access token, refresh token, and access token expiration timestamp.***
+***This requires that you have already previously authenticated and authorized a user to agX with required scopes through the authorization code grant flow process and have persisted their sync ID, access token, refresh token, and access token expiration timestamp.***

 ```ruby